atrsoftgmbh/atrshmlog/doc/layer_python.markdown

 This sets the flag to honor the fence.

-Se the doc for thread fence use.
+See the doc for thread fence use.

 ####get_thread_fence1() to get_thread_fence13()